OpenBMB/BMTrain/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bugs
-about: Create a report to help us improve
+about: Any Bugs happen in runtime.
-title: "[BUILD ERR]"
+title: "[BUG]"
-labels: Build ERR
+labels: bug
 assignees: ''

----

-### Build Error Report
+### Bug Report

-**Description of the Build Error**
+**Description of the Bug**
-Please provide a clear and concise description of what the build error is.
+Please provide a clear and concise description of what the bug is.

+**Environment Information**
+- GCC version:
+- Torch version:
+- Linux system version:
+- CUDA version:
+- Torch's CUDA version (as per `torch.cuda.version()`):

 **To Reproduce**
-Steps to reproduce the behavior:
+Please provide the following details to reproduce the behavior:
+1. Describe your environment setup, including any specific version requirements.
-1. Describe the steps you took to trigger the build error.
+2. Clearly state the steps you took to trigger the error, including the specific code you executed.
-2. Make sure to include any commands you executed or files you modified.
+3. Identify the file and line number where the error occurred, along with the full traceback of the error.
+Make sure to have `NCCL_DEBUG=INFO` and `CUDA_LAUNCH_BLOCKING=True` set to get accurate debug information.

 **Expected Behavior**
-Provide a clear and concise description of what you expected to happen.
+Describe what you expected to happen when you executed the code.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, please add screenshots to help explain your problem.

-**Environment Information**
-- Operating System version:
-- GCC version:
-- CUDA version:
-- CMake version:
-- Pip version:

-**Installation Method**
-Please indicate if the error occurred during source code installation or when using the `pip install .whl` method:

-**If Source Code Installation:**
-- Confirm that you used `pip install .` for installation and not `python setup.py`.

-**If Pip Install .whl Method:**
-- Provide the versions of pip, CUDA, GCC, and the operating system.
-- Confirm that you have installed `nvidia-nccl-cu11>=2.14.3` from PyPI.

-**Full Error Traceback**
-Provide the complete error traceback.

 **Additional Information**
 Provide any other relevant context or information about the problem here.

 **Confirmation**
-Please confirm that you have reviewed all of the above requirements and verified the information provided before submitting this report.
+Please confirm that you have reviewed all of the above requirements and verified the information provided before submitting this issue.